 This is a question we hear a lot.
-In most cases, yes, especially if the wine cellar is built and insulated properly and contains high quality amenities such as a wine cellar door, a quality cooling system and attractive racking.
-Even if you do not splash out on the absolute best of everything, over the last 20 years wine cellars have taken a steady spot in the top five specialty items that home buyers are seeking.
+In most cases, yes, especially if the wine cellar is built and insulated properly and contains high quality amenities such as a wine cellar door, a quality cooling system, and attractive racking.
+Even if you do not splurge for the absolute best of everything, over the last 20 years custom wine cellars have taken a steady spot in the top five specialty items that home buyers are seeking.
 Other items on the list include swimming pools, home theaters, radiant heated floors, and gourmet kitchen appliances – all of which increase the value of your home.

 There is no specific size requirement for storing wine.
-If you are going to create an actively cooled wine cellar space, the smallest cooling systems on the market are going to be rated for about 300 cubic feet – appropriate for cellars as small as 4′ x 4′ (think small closet).
-These days, there are so many various racking options available that you can cram a lot of wine into even the smallest space.
+If you are going to create an actively cooled custom wine cellar space, the smallest cooling systems on the market are going to be rated for about 300 cubic feet – appropriate for cellars as small as 4′ x 4′ (think small closet).
+These days, there are so many custom wine rack options available that you can cram a lot of wine into even the smallest space.
 With modern design techniques, a 4’x4′ space could literally hold hundreds of bottles of wine.
-So the question maybe shouldn’t be “how big should my wine cellar be”, but “how many bottles do I want to be able to store” and “how do I intend to keep the wine cool” and go from there.
+So, the question maybe shouldn’t be “how big should my wine cellar be?” but “how many bottles do I want to be able to store?” and “how do I intend to keep the wine cool?” and go from there.